mohan-s1/mohan-s1.github.io/_pages/cv.md

 Tracing back to the start of my college career, I was lucky to have an advisor who was a Chemist prior to declaring my major.
 Not everyone is so lucky.
 Consequently, I imagine the organization could create a website to share vetted opinions and perhaps even resources to help their fellow students succeed in courses.
 As such, I hope this organization can meld "advising" in a loose sense with the development of practical skills, creating more capable members in the fields of STEM.

+A link to the site for the organization, tentatively titled **STEM for Virginia**, can be found [here.](https://stemforvirginia.github.io/)

 Below are some formally laid-out points:
 * Blueprint Leadership Club, University of Virginia
   * Identified and outlined problems surrounding a lack of academic and interpersonal support at UVA